 Antoine Griezmann and Sergio Aguero are both under 5”8” but are considered among the best forwards in the world.

-Who are the shortest players in the EPL and MLS?
+Who is the shortest players in the MLS?

 Height of Soccer Players at the World Cup 2018

 The tallest team at the World Cup was Serbia, measuring 185.6cm/6’1”, and the shortest team was Saudi Arabia, measuring 176.2/5’8”.